HathorNetwork/rfcs/text/0000-merged-mining-with-bitcoin.md

 Bitcoin mining clients typically accept being told to mine on a different difficulty than what is specified on the header, because this is useful for pools to estimate the hash power of a client and divide the rewards accordingly.
-Also, on a Bitcoin coinbase, there is space of arbitrary data to be included.o
+Also, on a Bitcoin coinbase, there is space for arbitrary data to be included.

 Because of these facts it is possible to include a pointer to Hathor's `block_data` on the Bitcoin coinbase such that the result of the work of a miner